 In fact, I’ve even received e-mails from guests of this site that asked that I not share so much, that some things should be kept a secret.

-But that was the original impetus for creating this site, to educate borrowers about mortgages so they can empower themselves at the bargaining table.
+But that was the original impetus for creating this website, to educate borrowers about mortgages so they can empower themselves at the bargaining table.

-And I will continue to share what I feel are important mortgage tips, tricks , and news stories to help borrowers save money on their mortgage now and in the future.
+And I will continue to share what I feel are important mortgage tips, tricks , and news stories to help borrowers save money on their mortgages now and in the future.

-Because the solution to this mortgage bubble burst might just be education through an intense discussion charged by the Internet and other forms of viral media that will prevent brokers, loan officers, banks, and lenders from getting away with the same misguidance when the next housing boom strikes.
+Because the solution to this mortgage bubble burst might just be education through an intense discussion held on the Internet and via other forms of viral media that will prevent brokers, loan officers, banks, and lenders from getting away with the same misguidance when the next housing boom strikes.

 So next time we see commercials about the new Ditech Sleep EZ loan, the Easy Orange Mortgage, or the Countrywide no cost refi, we’ll be able to dissect those offers and make informed decisions, saving money and possible heartache in the process.

 So instead of highlighting the negatives of this beleaguered industry, why not focus on self-education to make getting a mortgage a positive experience for homeowners in the future?

 As they say, when the world gives you lemons, make lemonade…